pixelc-linux/pixelc-rootfs-scripts/README.md

 - `MKROOTFS_ROOT_DIR` - the directory in `generated/my-distro` where the
   unpacked rootfs resides before packaging, by default `rootfs`, you should not have any reason to change this
+- `MKROOTFS_ROOT_GID` - the group name or group ID (the latter is portable as it does not depend on what is available in the running system) of the rootfs files; by default this is `0`.
+This will be the correct value for most distros but you can change it if necessary.
+The root directory made by `make_rootfs` will be owned by this group, so any files inside should inherit that correctly, but if they do not, it's up to the distro scripts to make sure they do.
 - `MKROOTFS_ENV_BIN` - the path to the `env` binary in the resulting rootfs, needed for environment setting and command invocation; by default this is `/usr/bin/env` which will match vast majority of distros but may not always